-Elastic cloud: The Elasticsearch store is hosted on Elastic cloud enabling us to use the latest Elasticsearch version and making available features like Elastic X-Pack, extensive monitoring capabilities, snapshotting, etc.
+The Elasticsearch store is hosted on Elastic cloud.
+This allows the use of latest Elasticsearch versions and makes features like Elastic X-Pack, extensive monitoring capabilities and snapshotting available.

 Responsive design: The website is built over the Bootstrap framework to provide a responsive and optimized user experience on all devices and orientations.

-Coding standards: The project uses PSR-2 coding standards to keep the code readable and easily maintainable with proper code comments and PHPDoc blocks.
+Coding standards: The project uses the latest PSR-12 coding standards to keep the PHP code readable and easily maintainable with proper code comments and PHPDoc blocks.

 Improved UX – We would need to continually improve user experience based on feedback from users and industry updates to make it easier for users to get the best out of the platform.